 Flourishing and Entanglement: Two Poems.

-Some fragments of my mind, drawn from a working collection of poems and short prose titled, ‘The Art of Entropy’.
+Co-editor Molly's fragments of poetry drawn from a working collection titled, ‘The Art of Entropy’.

 Pale in moonlight you walked,